gadget-framework/gadget-course/stock_interactions.md

 ## Fish recruits into a stock

-We have already seen how to implment the most straitforward version of recruitment into a stock, that is the renewal process.
+We have already seen how to implement the most straightforward version of recruitment into a stock, that is the renewal process.
 To recap, the renewal process adds fish into a stock based on a predefined schedule on the number and age of fish at a given time step.
 The most obvious use of this feature is to define a non-parametric recruitment to a stock a the minimum age of the stock.
 However one can use it also to add migrations from a related to stock, where the dynamics of the related stock is not modelled.
 An example of this would be the sporadic migrations of cod from Greenlandic waters into Icelandic waters.

 Movement between stocks can however be defined to more elaborate.
 We have already seen how maturation can be modelled as a two step approach, that is a combination of Maturation and Movement.
-Movement is the simplest approach as it simply takes the oldest fish of one stock and pushes it into a another stock, provided that this other stocks age range includes the maximum age of the first stock.
+Movement is the simplest approach as it simply takes the oldest fish of one stock and pushes it into a another stock, provided that this other stock's age range includes the maximum age of the first stock's.